opencats/gitbook/README.md

 #### Which package to install?
 If you want a simple install, then please check you've downloaded and installed the *-full package on the releases page [https://github.com/opencats/opencats/releases](https://github.com/opencats/opencats/releases) and not the source code or have cloned the master repository.

 If you've  done either of the last two, you'll need to download and run composer [https://getcomposer.org/)](https://getcomposer.org/) to pick up the dependencies which are already bundled in the -*full package.
-**to avoid pulling in development packages, run composer install with the --no-dev option**
+**To avoid pulling in development packages, run composer install with the --no-dev option**

 ```
 composer install --no-dev